 University of Pittsburgh

-Wei Du Lab
+Wei Du Hematopoiesis Research Lab

 The laboratory of Dr. Wei Du integrates multi-disciplinary approaches spanning molecular biology, DNA damage repair, stem cell biology, in vivo model, to study the underlying mechanisms by which regulate normal and abnormal hematopoiesis, with the special focus on the pathophysiology of hematologic diseases such as bone marrow (BM) failure and leukemia.
 For our latest news: LinkedIn.